GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 ![alt_text](Image_5.PNG)

-1. Configure these ciphers for IKEv1.
+Step 5.
+Configure these ciphers for IKEv1.

 Go to **Encryption** and change the Phase 1 and Phase 2 properties according what is specified in the Cipher configuration settings on page 3.